Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Completeness

 \section{Completeness}

-The key definitions of this section are that of \emph{filter} in Definition~\ref{defn.filter}, and of an \emph{impredicative} nominal distributive lattice with $\tall$ in Definition~\ref{defn.D.impredicative}.
+The key definition of this section is that of \emph{filter} in Definition~\ref{defn.filter}.
 The main result is a representation result, Theorem~\ref{thrm.pp.iso}, which represents an impredicative nominal distributive lattice with $\tall$ as a set of sets of prime filters.

-The key technical results are in the sequence Lemma~\ref{lemm.technical.contradiction}, Proposition~\ref{prop.max.2}, and Theorem~\ref{thrm.maxfilt.zorn}, which use Zorn's lemma to exhibit every filter as a subset of some prime filter.
+The key technical results are in the sequence Proposition~\ref{prop.technical.contradiction}, Proposition~\ref{prop.max.2}, and Theorem~\ref{thrm.maxfilt.zorn}, which use Zorn-style arguments to exhibit every filter as a subset of some prime filter.

 This story is familiar: it is standard to represent a lattice using sets of prime filters.
 However, making this work is not trivial.
 It is interesting to highlight three reasons for this: \begin{enumerate*} \item We must account for $\tall$, of course.